MicrosoftDocs/entra-docs/docs/architecture/secure-generative-ai.md

 - Configure [security alerts](../id-governance/privileged-identity-management/pim-how-to-configure-security-alerts.md) to monitor when users activate privileged roles.
 - Watch for atypical user usage patterns with [Microsoft Entra ID Protection](../id-protection/concept-identity-protection-risks.md).
 Atypical usage might indicate that a bad actor is poking around and inappropriately using Gen AI tools.

 In some scenarios, you might only use AI applications seasonally.
 For example, financial apps might have low usage outside of tax and audit season while retail apps might have usage spikes during the holiday season.
+Disable accounts that go unused for a significant period, especially external partner accounts, with Lifecycle Workflows.
+Consider seasonality if JIT or temporary account deactivation is more appropriate.

 Ideally, all users follow access policies to secure access to organizational resources.
 When you need to use Conditional Access policies with exclusions for individual users or guests, you can avoid policy exception oversight.
 Use Microsoft Entra access reviews to provide auditors with proof of regular exception review.